bigbiolab/onboarding/lab-guidelines/README.md

 ### Research Meeting

 Research meetings are scheduled for one hour on the third Friday of the month.
-All members of CHIRAL Bangladesh are expected to attend.
+All members of BigBio Lab Bangladesh are expected to attend.
 Meetings are designed to provide a supportive environment for learning, constructive criticism, help, and scientific discussions.

 ## Meeting Agenda
 The format of each meeting will be chosen by the meeting lead from the options below.
 The lead will rotate among members (see below) within the group.
 Guests with aligned research interests may join with a supermajority vote of lab members (>2/3) and are expected to attend and participate fully.